Mice

 • Must have mesh lid to prevent mice from escaping

-• Play pen: mice will climb wire play pens.
-Empty pop-up ball pits designed for children work very well as a play area for mice
+• Play area: mice will climb wire playpens.
+Empty pop-up ball pits designed for children work very well as a play area

 • Clean wheel and habitat at least once a week